-This document describes the best practices and proactive procedures to renew certificates on the Cisco Identity Services Engine (ISE).
+This document describes the best practices and proactive procedures to renew certificates on Cisco Identity Services Engine (ISE).

 Cisco recommends that you have knowledge of these topics: